Women's Freedom League: Balloon Raid

+Bermondsey by-election

 Two members of the League, Alice Chapin and Alison Neilans, attacked polling stations during the 1909 Bermondsey by-election, smashing bottles containing corrosive liquid over ballot boxes in an attempt to destroy votes.
 A presiding officer, George Thornley, was blinded in one eye in one of these attacks, and a Liberal agent suffered a severe burn to the neck.
 The count was delayed while ballot papers were carefully examined, 83 ballot papers were damaged but legible but two ballot papers became undecipherable.
 Later they were sentenced to three months each in Holloway Prison.

+More chains

 Suffragette sisters Muriel and Arabella Scott chained themselves to their seats at a political event and spoke out on behalf of WFL and WSPU policies, at by-election hustings across Scotland.

-The "Brown Women" were named after the brown coats that the walkers wore.
+400 mile walk

+In 1912, actress Florence Gertrude de Fonblanque organised a 400-mile walk from Edinburgh to London.
+Anna Munro spoke at their departure from Charlotte Square on 12 October.
+The walkers wore brown uniforms and marched beneath a banner showing the route and objective of their march, which was to solicit signatures for a petition stating:"We, the undersigned, pray that the Government will make itself responsible for a Bill to give votes to women this session"The "Brown Women" were named after the brown coats that the walkers wore.
 Agnes Brown (coincidentally), Isabel Cowe and four others set off from Edinburgh to walk to London.
 They had white scarfs and green hats and as they travelled they gathered signatures for a petition for women's rights.
 The hikers had to walk fifteen miles and attend a meeting each day and in this way they took five weeks to get to London.
+They arrived in London on 16 November to a welcome parade which led the group to Trafalgar Square.
+Dr Ethel Smyth's The March of the Women was played to accompany them.
+De Fonblanque took the petition to Downing Street.

+Other protests and events

+The League also held protests that advocated pacifism during the First World War.